The best and worst foods for hot weather

 The queue for the salad stall at our local food market has never been longer.
 We want light, healthy, colourful food when it’s hot, and the more foliage, the better!
 Make your own hearty salad for dinner from our top 10 salad recipes.

 To let summer go without at least one barbecue every weekend is criminal.
 There’s room for hot dogs, potato salad, and vegetable skewers too, but nothing is so essential to a BBQ than fat, juicy burgers.
 Impress barbie guests with your own spiced pork burgers next time.

 Spicy food makes you sweat and helps you to cool down.
 It's also fantastically delicious, and best served in summer with a cold glass of beer or mango juice.
 Some people disagree and say it warms you up, but we don't think so.
 Though your mouth and face may feel hot, it will cool you down in the long run.

 The five WORST hot weather foods

 Warm chocolate, which melts on fingertips and sticks to the wrapping… no, no, no!
 It’s a surefire way to headache city, and we all know that chocolate is best enjoyed chilled, when you get that lovely ‘snap’ sound with every bite.

 Cold new potato salad, yes; hot jacket potatoes, no. Because potatoes have such a high water content, they’re scalding hot when they come out of the oven; not what you want when you’re desperately trying to cool down.
 Plus they’re far too filling for frolicking around in the garden.

-The poor pie man at our local food market has no customers to serve… they’re all down the salad stall!
 Whacking great big pies are too hot, filling and stodgy for summer.
 Though we would be all over a chicken and leek pie in a few months' time, when it's hot we can't even think about them.
 But then again, a wee pork pie (served cold, of course) in your picnic hamper is just the ticket.